Roll Forming Blog

 Keeping too much in-house may be risky.
 Harm can come from trying to do it all, especially if some of that “all” consists of time-consuming tasks that in-house staff don’t specialize in.
 Risks include:

-• Staff – Tooling in-house means hiring at least one designer and one machinist.
+• Staff – In-house roll forming tooling means hiring at least one designer and one machinist.
 It’s a significant expense – roughly $150,000/yr., depending on your location.

 • Skill – If staff lack the knowledge or skill required for manufacturing the tooling, they may end up with subpar results that could lead to costly errors.
 It will probably take training to get your crew up to speed on roll form tool design fundamentals.